wiremock/wiremock/docs-v2/_docs/running-standalone.md

 If this option isn't used WireMock will default to its own self-signed certificate.

+`--keymanager-password`: Password to the key manager, if something other than "password".

 `--keystore-password`: Password to the keystore, if something other than "password".